BENEFICIARIESACBF Proceeds Benefit Colorado Springs Area Nonprofits

 The All Colorado Beer Festival is a 501(c)(3) corporation registered in Colorado.
 The organization was established in 2007 to operate beer festivals with the express purpose of raising funds for Colorado Springs area nonprofits.
-To date, through ticket sales and our entirely volunteer staff, the ACBF has generated $175,000 for our beneficiaries.
+To date, through ticket sales and our entirely volunteer staff, the ACBF has generated $513,900 for our beneficiaries.
+We could not make these large contributions without the many people involved in the festival.
+First, and foremost, the brewers.
+Without their generous donation of beer, there would be no festival.
+Brewers are not paid!
+They donate all the beer.
+Second, you our guests.
+About half the price of each ticket goes directly to our beneficiaries and may qualify as a donation on your taxes.
+Finally, our entire volunteer staff: the planning committee, the captains and assistant captains, and the individual volunteers.
+Every person involved is a key contributor!

 Visit THEATREWORKS at www.theatreworkscs.org